kranti-up/clemcore/clemgame/README.md

 ```
 {
 "game_name": game identifier
-"game_path": path to game  # absolte or relative to certain directory(tbd))
+"game_path": path to game  # absolute or relative to certain directory(tbd))
+"description": "A brief description of the game"
+"main_game": "main game identifier"
-"player": single | two | multi
+"player": "single" | "two" | "multi"
-"image": none | single | multi
+"image": "none" | "single" | "multi"
+"languages": ["en"] # list of ISO codes
+"benchmark": ["vX.X"] # lists all benchmark versions in which this game was used

 # The games that are part of a specific benchmark version are defined in a
 # bash script run_benchmark.sh by listing the identifiers for each game
-#
-# The only problem left is to require a detailed changelog
+# but could potentially also be filtered based on the game attributes
+# For reproducibility, we could also list all benchmark versions a game has been
-# in each game directory documenting the different versions, but I think
+# used in (as in the example above)
-# we made this a requirement already anyways, right?
 }
 ```

-## Isolate Game Template from Framework:
+## Isolate Game Template from Framework?
 ### (Abstract) Classes (clemgame/clemgame.py):
 * InstanceGenerator
 * Player